-Based on the work we do with men we don’t agree that the secret to happiness is to give more!
+Based on the work we do with men we don’t agree!

+We know from our work with men that most men are relentless givers.
+They have no problem playing the role of the provider and their stories tell a tale of give, give, give.
 In fact, we believe that most of the men we work with are ‘over-givers’ (and of course some women too).
-Yet, over-giving is not authentic generous-giving!
+Yet, over-giving is not authentic giving!

-In our judgement, many men give, give, give because they think (or hope) it will be appreciated, they secretly want to receive something in return, because it makes them feel good about themselves or because they feel morally obligated to.
-The truth is, if as a man you only give and you are unable to receive love, attention, compliments, and help from others and accept it completely, you are giving from an empty heart.
+In our judgement, many men give, give, give because they think (or hope) it will be appreciated, they secretly want to receive something in return, because it makes them feel good about themselves or because they feel morally obligated to always be the giver.
+We have been hard wired to want to be the hero!

-Whenever you give too much, especially in close relationships, the other person has to do less, so you end up not receiving the attention you wanted, through the act of giving!
+Whenever you give too much, especially in close intimate relationships, the other person has to do less, so you end up not receiving the attention you wanted, through the act of giving.

 Does this sound like you?

 In relationship you try to be the one who gives the most.

-• You always put the needs of others before your own, even though this can secretly make you rageful inside.
+You always put the needs of others before your own, even though this can secretly make you rageful inside.

-• You often avoid asking for what you want and instead stay silent.
+You often avoid asking for what you want and instead stay silent.

 You find it hard to receive physical touch such as massage.

-• It’s difficult for you to receive a beautiful gaze from your partner or a compliment from a colleague.
+It’s difficult for you to receive a beautiful gaze from your partner or a compliment from a colleague.

-• When you feel inside you realise that you only give to receive something in return (a secret psychological contract).
+When you feel inside you realise that you only give to receive something in return (a secret psychological contract).

 You have considered the possibility that your giving could be the result of some insecurity.